theriverman/taigo/README.md

 ```

 Using `client.MakeURL` the absolute URL endpoint is built for the request. <br>
-Using `client.Request.Get` an HTTP GET request is sent to the API endpoint URL: <br>
+Using `client.Request.Get` an HTTP GET request is sent to the API endpoint URL. <br>
-The `Request.Get` call must receive the URL, then a pointer to the model struct:
+The `client.Request.Get` call must receive a URL and a pointer to the model struct:
 ```go
 // Final URL should be https://api.taiga.io/api/v1/epic-custom-attributes
 resp, err := client.Request.Get(client.MakeURL("epic-custom-attributes"), &epicCustomAttributes)